shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-Another way of saying this is it's likely that the people who converted after 30 days were going to do so anyway, with or without the thing you tested (or probably the majority of nauances and brain hacks in the website).
+Another way of saying this is it's likely that the people who converted after 30 days were going to do so anyway, with or without the thing you tested (or probably many of the nuances and brain hacks in the website).

 Update Conversion Rates, with Diminishing Lift
 ----------------------------------------------

-So let's look at the results of the A/B test with the updated conversion rates.
+So, let's look at the results of the A/B test with the updated conversion rates.

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-8-1.png)